Barefoot Immortal: Barefoot Immortal and Monkey

 According to the Journey to the West, one of the Four Great Classic literature Novels in China, Barefoot Immortal was shown to be an innocent god in heaven.
-There is a plot in this book describes the story about how Monkey tricked Barefoot Immortal and then went to the Peach Banquet by using Barefoot Immortal's identity.
-One day the Monkey pretty annoyed by knowing he is not on the invitation list and no one has informed him of Peach Banquet which is a really important celebration in heaven.
+There is a plot in this book that describes the story of how Monkey tricked Barefoot Immortal and then went to the Peach Banquet by using Barefoot Immortal's identity.
+One day the Monkey was pretty annoyed by knowing he was not on the invitation list and that no one had informed him of Peach Banquet which is a really important celebration in heaven.
 With a strong desire to go there, the Monkey soon came up with an idea.
 He met the Barefoot Immortal on his way to the Green Jade Pool.
 That is the place where Peach Banquet is held.
 He told Barefoot Immortal that every guest should go to the Hall of Bright Lights to go through a rehearsal before the banquet, and this is an order from the Jade Emperor.
 Even though Barefoot Immortal realized that this is not a tradition and he was kind of dubious about this message.
 But in the end, he still did what Monkey said and changed the destination without asking too many questions.
 After successfully deceiving the Barefoot Immortal, the Monkey changed himself into the appearance of Barefoot Immortal and headed to the Green Jade Pool Immediately.
 In the end, he totally ruined the entire banquet and made the Jade Emperor very angry.
 In this story, Barefoot Immortal was described as a naive god with an innocent heart but easily trusts the words from someone else which indirectly lead to the destruction of the Peach Banquet.